-Now I use HoneyBook, which keeps all of my communications with each client in one place, including payments, photos exchanged, previous work done, emails, proposals and invoices.
+Now I use HoneyBook, a small business management platform which keeps all of my communications with each client in one place, including payments, photos exchanged, previous work done, emails, proposals and online invoices.
 The program also has THE BEST feature where you can create different email templates.
 So I have one for a price quote, follow-up, review email, etc., saving me hours upon hours every day.

 Did you ever struggle with feelings of loneliness?
 If so, where did you find support?

 100%.
 I became a business owner and mom of two all within four years.
 Holy crap, that was hard.
 No more time for myself, my social life or my marriage.
 It’s been rough.
 But I’m a survivor.
 I talk to others going through the same thing (mostly, Ashley and my insta cookie/cake friends), I let myself have a crying session here and there and don’t shame myself for being human.

 I admit when things are hard and have learned to let go/ask for help.
 That was the biggest thing I learned.
 It’s helped me grow as a business, a friend, a wife, a mother, sister, daughter, etc. I thought I could watch my kids full-time and grow my dream and it’s impossible.
 I’ve found a good balance now, and I’ve learned that sometimes good for now is good enough.